ink3rroll/Markdown-Task/README.md

 ---

 ## Screen Captures
-[Hero](hero.png)"The hero section showcases the interior of the coffee house."
+[Hero](hero.png "Hero Section")The hero section showcases the interior of the coffee house.
-[Featured](Featured.png)"The featured section showcases the best-selling products offered."
+[Featured](Featured.png "Featured Section")The featured section showcases the best-selling products offered.
-[Menu](Menu.png)"The menu page shows the products available."
+[Menu](Menu.png "Menu Page")The menu page shows the products available.
-[Map](map.png)"The address and its map on the contact page."
+[Map](map.png "Embedded Map")The address and its map on the contact page.